What’s up Phys Ed Family!

 I want students to take responsibility for their learning, how they performed in class and reflect on whether or not they met the class expectations.

-This process also gives me a visual on how each student feels about their performance.
+This process also gives me a visual on how each student feels about their performance and helps me make sure we are on the same page.

-You can get more info and download the Self Assessment HERE
+You can see how I explain this system to students and download the Self Assessment Posters for Free HERE

 25 Single Balances Poster